Arizona Game and Fish Department Trout Challenge

 There are two ways for anglers to complete the Challenge

-- Catch all five species of wild trout in Arizona.
-These species include Gila, Apache, Brown, Brook, and Rainbow trout.
+- Catch all four species of wild trout in Arizona.
+These species include Apache, Brown, Brook, and Rainbow trout.

-- Catch six of the eight total species in Arizona (including hatchery-raised trout): Gila, Apache, Brown, Brook, Rainbow, Grayling, Cutthroat, and Tiger trout.
+- Catch at least six of the eight total species in Arizona (including hatchery-raised trout): Gila, Apache, Brown, Brook, Rainbow, Grayling, Cutthroat, and Tiger trout.

 Send the application and photos to: